 Public Health Emergency - Leading a Nation Prepared

 As America begins to open up, we must continue to do our part to slow the spread of COVID-19 so that our neighbors, healthcare workers, frontline care givers, factory workers and others taking extra steps to help the people in their communities and workplaces can stay healthy and safe.
-Whether your state has begun to reopen or not, wearing a cloth face covering can help protect others in your community and workplace.
+Whether your state has begun to reopen or not, wearing a cloth face mask can help protect others in your community and workplace.

 Researchers now know that people infected with the coronavirus may not show any symptoms, but these asymptomatic individuals can still transmit the disease to others.
 Symptoms can take up to two weeks to appear.
-That’s why everyone should wear a face covering in public places, such as grocery stores and pharmacies, where it is harder to maintain social distancing measures.
-Face coverings can also help prevent the spread of COVID-19 in the workplace.
+That’s why everyone should wear a face mask in public places, such as grocery stores and pharmacies, where it is harder to maintain social distancing measures.
+Face masks can also help prevent the spread of COVID-19 in the workplace.